Our Local Governors

 My career with a large global company has given me the opportunity to travel to many countries with different cultures and I hope that I can bring some of that experience back to a local community level.

-I have three children that have all been to Kippax North, one now in Year 6 and two now at Brigshaw School.
+I have three children that have all been to Kippax North and are now all at Brigshaw School.
 I am quite an active person and have been involved in the many things Kippax North does to promote a healthy lifestyle.
 The cycle club and track being one.

 It is very satisfying to see the fantastic job Kippax North does to help children achieve their best potential and help equip them with the right skills and attitudes so they can go well prepared to the next stage of learning and beyond.